lmc2179/lmc2179.github.io/drafts/poisson.md

 poisson and exponential relationship proof (there's one on stackoverflow). note about what is a poisson process vs a poisson distribution

-important feature of the poisson distribution: mean = variance
+important feature of the poisson distribution: mean = variance. how could we show this from real data? one possibility: look at time blocks next to each other.
+Is the average mean - average variance zero?

 model of the treatment effect